 Please visit our Menu Page to see our standard full menu.

 Home - Menu - About Ando Bistro & Sushi Bar - Gallery - Directions & Hours

 Be Sure To Try Our Gourmet Desserts

 Please Click Here For Our Full Menu*

--Brown Sugar Ice Cream (Homemade, smooth and creamy dark brown ice cream)
+-Brown Sugar Ice Cream (Homemade, thick, dense dark brown sugar, French style ice cream)

 Current Special Dishes Beginning